Few women take up free contraception scheme

 Ms Bennett said she though about 200 women might have taken up the scheme and was a little surprised it was lower, but she has no target in mind.

-Next story in National: Minister disputes critical report on Defence restructure
+Next story in New Zealand: Minister disputes critical report on Defence restructure

 Copyright © 2013, Radio New Zealand